 Robert, married to Jennet, died in 1751.
 In June 17, 1751 arrangements were made by all the children to transfer his title to his son James, which indicates Robert died before that date.
 (Lancaster Co.
 Deed Book, C, p.
 95) His burial site is unknown, he could have been buried on his property, or in the Donegal Church Cemetery; however, he is not listed officially in their records.
 (I did find a listing of Robert B. McFarland, 1680-1751 at the Find-a-Grave web-site, showing him in the Donegal Cemetery, but that is not official and I don’t know where the B. came from.)
 Because all his heirs eventually left the area, there would be no one to maintain the gravesites, so they are lost to us today.

 The tax list for 1751 shows that Robert Jr. and James McFarland, the two sons, were still in the area.
 Also present were Rebecca Mayes, wife of neighbor Andrew Mayes, and Rachel Howard, wife of Gordon Howard.
-Son James died in January the next year before he and his wife had any children.
+Son James died in January, 1752 before he and his wife had any children.
 (Will Book I, Vol. 1, p.
 336) His widow Margaret inherited part of father-in-law Robert’s original patent, and part went to his namesake nephew James (son of John), living in Virginia.
-Margaret soon married Thomas Clingan, who ultimately purchased the rest of the grant after young James (son of John) died in 1755.
+Margaret soon married Thomas Clingan, who ultimately purchased the rest of the grant after young James (son of John) died in 1755 in Virginia during an Indian attack.
 Robert Jr. and his wife Esther sold his 206 acres to Ludwick Lyndemote in 1752 (Deed Book D, vol. 1, pp. 130-131), and moved to Cumberland County, Pennsylvania.
 Exactly when Jennet died is not known either, but by the 1757 tax list, Thomas Clingan was living next to Ludwick Lyndemote and no McFarlands were present.